Jennygra/Jennygra/README.md

 <a href="https://discord.com/users/Jen✿#1303">Discord</a> •
 <a href="https://www.instagram.com/__jenny.jen___/">Instagram</a>

-- 🔭 I’m currently looking for new adventure
+- 🔭 I’m currently working for Virinco
-- 🌱 I’m currently learning Angular and Sanity
+- 🌱 I’m currently learning Angular, Akita state management, Rxjs and infragistics.
 - ⚡ Fun fact: 4-5am is when I start my day and I eat dinner for breakfast

 ## Things I code with